PostgreSQL

 For logical replication, we can capture deletes for tables without primary keys if the replica identity set to FULL or INDEX.

-The XMIN update mechanism does not allow us to recognize deleted rows at all.
-(For more information, see our XMIN documentation.)
-Rows that are deleted in the source database are still present in the destination, because there is no way for us to identify them.
-If you want to recognize deleted rows, use one of these strategies to capture deletions in the source database:
+If capturing deletes is disabled when choosing Query-Based incremental sync method, we will not recognize deleted rows at all (for more information, see our Query-Based documentation).
+Rows that are deleted in the source database are still present in the destination.
+If you want to recognize deleted rows, use logical replication, or turn on capturing deletes.
+If neither of those is an option, use one of these strategies to capture deletions in the source database:

 Add a trigger to each table to log the primary keys of deleted rows in a separate table.
 Once this table has been replicated to the destination, you can use it to generate a view that excludes the deleted rows.